Can you explain what a Biodynamic Osteopathic approach is?

 On June 22, 1874 in Baldwin, Kansas Dr. Still had an epiphany.
 He describes a prophetic vision where he was shot “not in the heart, but in the dome of reason.”
 In an instant, like a burst of sunshine, he relates, the whole Truth dawned upon his mind.
 He called this new science "Osteopathy."
 A very spiritual man, who overcame several life challenges, Dr. Still always lived very close to nature and he taught that Osteopathy is the expression of the natural world.
 Being a philosophy as well as a sacred science, it is a holistic form of hands-on medicine which recognizes that Spirit, Soul and Body are a whole.
 It supports the wholeness of the person, not sacrificing the whole to treat just a part.

-I find the Biodynamic Osteopathic principles and approach to finding "the Health" to be ideally suited for individuals who are spiritually oriented and experiencing such things as:
+While my practice is limited to more end-of-life care, I find that in more general terms the Biodynamic Osteopathic principles and approach to finding "the Health" are ideally suited for individuals who are spiritually oriented and experiencing such things as:

-- Serious disease conditions, including those having a terminal diagnosis or being in Palliative or Holistic Care
+- Serious disease conditions, including those having a terminal diagnosis or being in Palliative or Hospice Care and in the end-of-life care

 - Emotional and psychological stress factors that are affecting health